visit-dav/visit/src/doc/dev_manual/SiteReliabilityEngineering.rst

   * Determining if the user's issue is known (e.g. an issue ticket already exists).
-  * Updating a known issue with new information from this user, perhaps adjusting labels on the issue or putting the issue back into the UN-reviewed state for further discussion at a VisIt_ project meeting.
+  * Updating a known issue with new information from this user, perhaps adjusting labels on the issue or putting the issue back into the un-reviewed state for further discussion at a VisIt_ project meeting.
   * Identifying and filing a new *product development* type issue ticket.

 To emphasize the last bullet, *resolution* does not always mean a customer's